I Am No Messiah: Synopsis

 On 15 April 2020, around twenty days after the first lockdown started in India, Sood went to Kalwa Chowk, in Thane to provide food, drinking water, sanitisers etc. to the stranded migrant workers.
 A few people there asked him if they could be given more than one food packet.
 After inquiring he quickly understood the reason that the labourers were actually starting their journey of hundreds of kilometers to Karnataka and other states by walk (as there was no other option to travel during the lockdown).
 At this moment he understood that just handing over food packets, or sanitisers was not enough.
 That day he could send off 350 people to Karnataka, however there were thousands of others around waiting for help.
-That's how he started him mission and gradually he rediscovered himself as a humanitarian.
+That's how he started his mission and gradually he rediscovered himself as a humanitarian.
+He was able to send 12000 migrant workers to their home through his ‘Ghar Bhejo‘ campaign and under his leadership, the Sood Charity Foundation was able to make arrangements for another 45,000 people!

 As he continues to work on the Ghar Bhejo initiative, he and his team understand there was a lot more work to be done.
 In the book, he also narrates other initiatives which they started gradually such as helping farmers, or helping poor people to get medical services or to undergo surgeries etc.